MAAC men's soccer tournament

 The MAAC men's soccer tournament is the conference championship tournament in soccer for the Metro Atlantic Athletic Conference (MAAC).
 The tournament has been held every year since 1988.
-It is a single-elimination tournament and seeding is based on regular season records.
+It is played on a single-elimination format and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.

 In 2012, the tournament changed from a ten-team to a four-team tournament.
 In 2016, the tournament moved to a six-team, three-round tournament with the top two seeds receiving first round byes.